PavsterUK/module-05-challenge/README.md

 This is a web application for a password generation.
 It prompts user with a series of options, including:
 * Password length
-* Lowercase character
+* Lowercase characters
-* Uppercase character
+* Uppercase characters
-* Numeric character
+* Numeric characters
 * Special characters

 It then shows generated password in a box.